julianchurchill/text-adventure/README.md

 - Probably a bad idea as with the Talkable/TalkPhraseSource/Sink experience it has made using the Item a bit awkward.
 - [REFACTOR] Item interface is getting fat.
 Can 'use' and 'examine' be split off, perhaps Examinable, Usable?
 Is there any benefit?

-- Not appropriate for this version of the game.
-- [FEATURE] Record the number of moves taken so far, present as a form of score on the about dialog or a stats page?
-  * Use the new Google games API to record this as a high score?

 - No longer supporting the webapp editor.
 - [FEATURE-EDITOR] Update webapp editor to [de]serialise visibility and allow setting of visibility